asjqmasjqm/asjqmasjqm.github.io/index.md

 ## About Me: Ming Zhou (周明)

-I am a Ph.D. student at ...
+I am currently a Ph.D. student of the [Knowledge Engineering Group](https://keg.cs.tsinghua.edu.cn/), Department of Computer Science and Technology, Tsinghua University.
+Before joining Tsinghua, I was a researcher at Baidu and Tencent.

 ## Research Interests